Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

-\section{CMA-ES, NES, EDAs and PBIL from the IGO framework}
+\section{CMA-ES, NES, EDAs and PBIL from the IGO Framework}

-In this section we investigate the IGO algorithm for Bernoulli measures and for multivariate normal distributions and show the correspondence to well-known algorithms.
+In this section we investigate the IGO algorithms for Bernoulli measures and for multivariate normal distributions, and show the correspondence to well-known algorithms.
+Restricted Boltzmann machines are given as a third, novel example.
 In addition, we discuss the influence of the parametrization of the distributions.